kryptodrex/paycheck-planner/README.md

 ### macOS: "App is damaged and can't be opened"

-If you see this error on macOS, it's because the app is not code-signed with an Apple Developer certificate.
-This is normal for open-source apps.
+Official release builds are signed and notarized for macOS.
+If you still see this warning, it is usually due to a stale or partially downloaded artifact, or because you are running a local unsigned build.
 To open the app:

 **Option 1: Terminal command (remove quarantine flag)**
 1. Open Terminal